epicsuite/epicview/compare/readme.md

 ```
 session:
   name: Some Name
+  chromosome: 10
+  timevalues: [48]
+  timeunits: hr
 datasets:
   0:
-    file: /path/to/some.vtp
     test: some name
-    chromosome: 10
-    time: 48
+    files:
+      - /path/to/some.vtp
   1:
-    file: /path/to/some.vtp
     test: some name
-    chromosome: 10
-    time: 48
+    files:
+      - /path/to/some.vtp
 ```

 This requires a `settings.yaml` file located in the same directory as the script.